Global Times: Hong Kong

 In May 2016, the Global Times ran a boycott campaign denigrating Hong Kong pro-democracy singer Denise Ho for allegedly advocating independence for Hong Kong and Tibet.
 On 5 June, Lancôme cancelled a promotional concert by the Cantopop star that was scheduled to be held on 19 June in Sheung Wan.
 Lancôme also added, in a Facebook post, that Ho was not a spokesperson for the brand.
 The Tibet allegation appeared to have stemmed from Ho's May 2016 meeting with the Dalai Lama.
 The cancellation drew a heavy backlash in Hong Kong.
 Some Lancôme shops in Hong Kong were shut down during the protests.
 Listerine, another brand that Ho represents, retained the singer despite the fact that the Global Times also criticized that company hiring Ho as its public face in Hong Kong.

 In August 2019, Global Times editor Hu Xijin accused the United States of instigating the Hong Kong pro-democracy protests.
 On 13 August, protestors tied up and beat Global Times journalist Fu Guohao while Fu was attempting to conduct interviews at the Hong Kong Airport.
 A common mainland perspective is that protestors' attack on Fu marked a peak in the violence of the protests.

+Taiwan

+During China's Justice Mission 2025 military exercises around Taiwan, the Global Times falsely stated that the China Coast Guard had quarantined the ports of Keelung, Tainan, Kaohsiung, and Hualien.